voxpupuli/puppet-rundeck/REFERENCE.md

 ### <a name="rundeck--config--project"></a>`rundeck::config::project`

-This define will create and manage a rundeck project.
+This define will manage projects and jobs.

 #### Examples